GRAAL-Lab/rml/README.md

 # RML: Robotics Mathematical Library
-This library is built on top of the *Eigen* library to provide all the necessary tools to operate with mobile robotic manipulators.
+The **RML** library is built on top of the *Eigen* library to provide all the necessary tools to operate with mobile robotic manipulators.

 ## Documentation
-Full doxygen-generated documentation can be found at: https://merosss.bitbucket.io/rml/.
+Full doxygen-generated documentation can be found at: https://merosss.bitbucket.io/rml.

 ## Features
 Its major features are: